 The Hollywood film critic is a suspect in a second murder at the Cannes Film Festival.
 2,903 words.
 Part One.
 Part Two.
 Part Three.
-Part Five tomorrow.
+Part Five.
 Illustration by John Donald Carlucci.

 There were enough security guards to stock an island dictatorship.
 Instead of colorful uniforms with feathered hats, gaudy medals and polished swords, they wore Armani tuxedos.
 The crack unit stood at attention in front of the mansion gate for the Cannes Film Festival’s elegant party.
 Despite their disciplined pose, their eyes were riveted on Ryan’s model girlfriend Delisha.

 Within seconds, an attendant pulled up with a gleaming Aston Martin V12 bestowed on Ryan for the long drive back to town and belonging to one of the movie producer-distributors.
 At least half the valet parkers rushed to help Delisha into the passenger side.
 She slid into the classic vehicle.
 “Allons y,” Delisha called out, bestowing a celebratory wave.

 Ryan idled the car as the iron gates snapped open with crisp precision, spreading their steel in a deferential backward swoop, like an old-fashioned servant.
 Only then did Ryan punch the pedal and sail through the estate’s stone entrance.

 “Bond, James Bond,” Ryan called out in his best 007 accent.

 Delisha giggled and planted a quick kiss on his neck.
 For the moment, Ryan felt like the glamorous super-agent.
 The trouble was: he didn’t really know how to work a shift.
 Maybe, if it was all downhill, they could continue in this gear.